g2glab/docs-pg/contents/pg-format.md

 ## PG format

-* A PG file consists of lines that describe nodes and edges.
+* A PG file consists of lines that describe nodes and edges
-* Each line describes one node or one edge.
+* Each line describes one node or one edge

 `example.pg`